yashaka/widgeon/README.md

 ## TODO list

 * move to ruby 2.0 (update docs and comments correspondingly)
-* refactor javascript code for the test dummy app to be more DRY
+* refactor javascript code for the test dummy app: switch to "events delegation" instead of "putting callback directly on elements"
 * add spec steps for testing a list of items of different type
 * add examples for locators as lambdas
 * consider removing 'loading widgets via Widget#open' in one of next major versions by removing the "owner" field